nautobot/nautobot-app-ssot/docs/developing_jobs.md

    - `self.calculate_diff`: This method is implemented by default, using the output from load_adapter methods.

-   - `self.execue_sync`: This method is implemented by default, using the output from load_adapter methods.
+   - `self.execute_sync`: This method is implemented by default, using the output from load_adapter methods.
 Only executed if it's not a `dry-run` execution.

 5. Optionally, on your Job class, also implement the `lookup_object`, `data_mappings`, and/or `config_information` APIs (to provide more information to the end user about the details of this Job), as well as the various metadata properties on your Job's `Meta` inner class.
 Refer to the example Jobs provided in this plugin for examples and further details.
 6. Install your Job via any of the supported Nautobot methods (installation into the `JOBS_ROOT` directory, inclusion in a Git repository, or packaging as part of a plugin) and it should automatically become available!